“Fantastic school. My children love Littletown which makes us happy and content, they achieve fantastic results and make us so proud." - Parent

 Trust Council Election

-At the end of October we held our yearly election for the Spenborough Trust Council members, those wishing to stand for election composed a manifesto and delivered it to the rest of Key Stage 2.
-We then voted for two people who we thought would act in our best interest.
-The successful candidates were Jack and Laura who persuaded us to vote for them by writing the wonderful manifestos below.
+During October we hold our yearly election for the Spenborough Trust Council members, those wishing to stand for election composed a manifesto and delivered it to the rest of Key Stage 2.
+We then vote for two people who we thought would act in our best interest.

 Choices - Then and Now